Would you know what to do in an emergency?

 - City of Medford Connect CTY (reverse 911)

-- Medford Police Department Twitter account
+- Medford Police Department Twitter

 - City of Medford Website and Medford Police Website